 When we speak our complicated truth, we honor the other party.
 We share our experience, as difficult as it is, without blaming.
 We invite the other to explore with us.
 We assume that any hurt we received was unintentional and gives both of us the opportunity to learn.

 When we withhold our truth, because our "emotions are in the way," we rob the other party of critical information about his/her impact on others.
-And we rob ourselves of the opportunity to transform a hurt into a learning.
+And we rob ourselves of the opportunity to transform hurt into learning.

-* Mehrabian, Albert (1971), “Silent messages,” Wadsworth, Belmont, California.
+* Mehrabian, Albert (1971), “Silent Messages,” Wadsworth, Belmont, California.